-System development life cycle provides an organization of development of entire systems from start to finish.
+The software development life cycle provides an organization of development of entire systems from start to finish.
 But it's not the only kind of SDLC.
-There is also software development life cycle.
-A scaled-down version that focuses specifically on software and provides a systematic plan for developers to adhere to.
+There is also a system development life cycle.
+A scaled-up version that focuses specifically on larger systems and provides a plan for developers to adhere to.
 The clients can also use it as a guideline.
 It gives a representation of the whole duration of the work through set methods.

 The application development process is rarely fully complete.
 Whenever bugs are discovered they need to be fixed.
 The requests for new features and general improvements are common.
 The whole process is cyclical regardless of the approach you use.

 There is a difference between software and system development life cycle.
 They are structured the same way, follow the equivalent stages and are a part of corresponding models.
 However, when the former stops at the software, the latter has a more holistic approach.

 The system development life cycle provides a framework on which the whole work is structured.
 There are methodologies based predominantly on the detailed reports to the client after each stage.
 It enables both project managers and the client to monitor the progress in a comprehensive and effective fashion.
 Also, there are services that help you manage this process.
 They are called version control systems.